-If you’ve followed our story for awhile now you know we’re big on conservation and sustainable travel initiatives.
+If you’ve followed our story for a while now you know we’re big on conservation and sustainable travel initiatives.
 So, it was only natural that our first stop in Costa Rica would be an eco-lodge dedicated to preserving a section of Cloud Forest.
-The lodge, El Silencio, lies in the Central Highlands of Costa Rica just a couple hours North of San Jose.
+The lodge, El Silencio, lies in the Central Highlands of Costa Rica just a couple of hours north of San Jose.

 Nestled in a small valley of Cloud Forest it’s a wonderful example of an eco-lodge giving back in Costa Rica.
 It provides all visitors a chance to explore a special cloud forest intimately and reignite their passion for nature and silence.
 The private reserve is limited to guests of the hotel and makes for a truly unique experience to unwind and get back in tune with nature.
 For us, it was exactly what we needed and why we chose to travel to Costa Rica in the first place.

 Getting to El Silencio

 Those traveling from the Americas will find it easy to reach El Silencio given its proximity to San Jose.
 There are a wide variety of flights that fly into Costa Rica’s capital.
 After landing in San Jose you can either drive yourself or have a transfer arranged.
 We’re not going to sugar coat it, but roads in Costa Rica are bad, not African roads bad, but bad, and the path leading to El Silencio is not an exception.

 The drive is manageable for any confident driver if you take your time and rent a high clearance vehicle.
 If you like to relax on your holidays then the lodge will be more than happy to have a shuttle service arranged for you from the airport or your city hotel.
 The drive took us about two hours with traffic from the city center.